ARTbio/startbio/docs/AnalyseGenomes_2022/Run_workflow.md

 - Create a new history and name it `transposon_set_embl.txt manipulation`
-- import the dataset using the `Paste/Fetch data` mode of the upload manager (the small bottom-top arrow icone at the top left of the Galaxy interface).
+- import the dataset using the `Paste/Fetch data` mode of the upload manager (the small bottom-top arrow icon at the top left of the Galaxy interface).
 Copy the URL
 ```
 https://raw.githubusercontent.com/bergmanlab/drosophila-transposons/master/releases/transposon_sequence_set_v9.5.embl.txt
 ```